danisztls/ephemeral/README.md

 # Ephemeral

-Chrome is a big offender of [XDG Base Directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and sprawled a numerous dynasty of Electron apps that don't fare any better.
-Chrome store cache files alongside configuration making it difficult to manage and archive.
+Chromium is a big offender of [XDG Base Directory specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html) and sprawled a numerous dynasty of Electron apps that inherited this problem.
+The issue is that Chromium and Electron apps inconsistently store cache files alongside configuration making them difficult to manage and archive.

-In modern Linux desktop `/tmp` and `/run` are mounted in virtual memory [tmpfs](https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html).
-As suck it makes senses to store cache files in one of those as to:
+## Use Cases

+This script finds cache files under the user directory that are outside the expected cache directory, moves them to `$XDG_CACHE_HOME` and create symbolic links in their previous paths.
+This works around [Chromium](https://bugs.chromium.org/p/chromium/issues/detail?id=129861) and [Electron](https://github.com/electron/electron/issues/8124) deficiencies.

+### Moving to memory

+Alternatively cache files can be moved to `$XDG_RUNTIME_DIR` which is mounted on memory ([tmpfs](https://www.kernel.org/doc/html/latest/filesystems/tmpfs.html)).

+Advantages:

-- improve performance
+- improves performance
 - prevent the cache size from growing to infinity

+Disadvantages:

-- with the disadvantage of a cold load after a shutdown
+- cold load after a shutdown

-This script do so by moving such files to `/run/user/id` (a.k.a. `$XDG_RUNTIME_DIR`) and symbolic linking them to their previous paths.
+- changes are not persistent
+- can be problematic (in theory at least)

 ## Usage

 Bellow are variables that can be exported and their default values.

 - `EPHEMERAL_SRC=$HOME`: sets the source path from where the script will look for Chromium instances.
-- `EPHEMERAL_DST=$XDG_RUNTIME_DIR/ephemeral-cache`: sets the destination path to where the script will link the instances caches.
+- `EPHEMERAL_DST=$XDG_CACHE_HOME`: sets the destination path to where the script will link the instances caches.
 - `EPHEMERAL_REMOVE_SRC=false`: by default the script will move caches to their new destination before linking, this removes then instead.
 - `EPHEMERAL_DRY_RUN=false`: print changes instead of applying them.
 - `EPHEMERAL_DEBUG=true`: makes the script output notices instead of only errors.
 It will be enabled by default when running on a terminal.